nagendragandla001/expense-tracker/README.md

 ## Used Moesif CORS for CORS whitelisting

 I have done development on local server, While integrating with backend APIs i have faced CORS issue.
-Hence used the Moesif CORS extemsion to whiltelist the APIs.
+Hence used the Moesif CORS extension to whiltelist the APIs.
 So what extactly it do is it makes an API calls through browser.

 ## Flow Diagram